syswonder/hvisor-book-en/src/chap04/subchap02/RISC-AIA.md

 ### Structure
 There is only one global APLIC.

-When a wired interrupt arrives, it first reaches the root interrupt domain in machine mode (OpenSBI), and then the interrupt is routed to the sub-interrupt domain (hvisor).
-Hvisor sends the interrupt signal to the virtual machine's corresponding CPU in MSI mode according to the target registers configured in APLIC.
+When a wired interrupt arrives, it first reaches the root interrupt domain in machine mode (OpenSBI), then the interrupt is routed to the sub-interrupt domain (hvisor), and hvisor sends the interrupt signal to the corresponding CPU of the virtual machine in MSI mode according to the target registers configured by APLIC.

 <img src="../img/riscv_aia_aplicdomain.png"  style="zoom: 70%;" />

-The APLIC specification manual specifies the byte offsets for various fields of APLIC.
-Define the APLIC structure as follows, and implement reading and writing of APLIC fields through the following methods:
+The AIA specification manual specifies the byte offsets for various fields of APLIC.
+Define the APLIC structure as follows, and implement read and write operations for APLIC fields using the following methods:
 ```rs
 #[repr(C)]
 pub struct Aplic {